Display-Lab/vert-ramp-affirmation/vignettes/alice/notes.md

   - Disposition that should be supplied by template
   - Disposition that should be supplied by performer
   - Precondition might be a mistake

+If the candidate is missing attributes from the template, check that the `@id` of the templates.json matches the `slowmo:IsAboutTemplate` values.